Tuition, Fees & Financial Aid

 MFA students are now eligible to apply for the limited number of graduate assistant (GA) positions available on campus.
 Assistantship details:

 –Each GA position is a 2-year commitment and requires an application process that is separate from your application for the MFA program (MFA application details here).
-You’ll find the current list of vacant GA positions here—keep in mind these are filled quickly (mainly in the spring).
+You’ll find the current list of vacant GA positions (labeled “Graduate Assistant”) here—keep in mind these are generally posted each February and filled quickly (mainly during the spring).

 –You may apply for both the program and the GA position at the same time but will be considered for the GA position only after you are accepted into the program.